-Issuers must have an MSCI ESG Rating of B or higher.
+Securities must have an MSCI ESG Rating of B or higher.
 Unrated Issuers are excluded.

-MSCI ESG Controversies Issuers with a "Red" MSCI ESG Controversy Flag (score equal to zero), and issuers not researched by MSCI ESG Controversies research, are excluded.
+MSCI ESG Controversies Issuers with a "Red" MSCI ESG Controversy score (equal to zero), and issuers that are not covered by MSCI ESG Controversy research, are excluded.